2021 Von Winning Sauvignon Blanc II

 Sauvignon Blanc from Germany?
 You bet.
-Produced in Germany’s Pfalz region, this hidden gem bottle is perfect for the SB lover looking for something new and unique.
-Crafted from organic farming practices, native yeasts, and bottled unfined.
+Produced in Germany’s Pfalz region, this hidden gem is perfect for the Sauvy B lover looking for something new and unique.

 Stephan Attman describes his winemaking as “not doing the wrong thing at the wrong time.”
 The estate’s premium wines are treated with a minimalist approach and with the highest respect in the cellar.
 Gentle clarification, natural and spontaneous fermentation and the abandonment of fining agents create wines with a distinctive indigenous and very elegant style.
 Pumping the juice or wine is never necessary in the gravity flow winery, allowing for minimal, and gentle vinification.